mosn/mosn.io/content/en/docs/community/index.md

 description: About MOSN community.
 ---

 MOSN is an open source project that anyone in the community can use, improve, and enjoy.
-It was open-sourced by Ant Financial on July, 2018.
+It was open-sourced by Ant Group on July, 2018.
 We'd love you to join us!
 Here's a few ways to find out what's happening and get involved.

 ## Community materials